Caste discrimination in the United States: Legal position

-It has come to light only in recent times due to reported incidents of discrimination.
-There have been earlier attempts to get institutions recognize the discrimination related to caste.

-However, the California law bars discrimination on the basis on ancestry.
+It has come to light only in recent times due to recent reports of discrimination.
+The California law bars discrimination on the basis on ancestry.
 Dalit lawyers believe that caste discrimination is covered under it.
 Legal scholars have also argued that caste discrimination is cognizable as race discrimination, religious discrimination and national origin discrimination.

 In August 2002, the UN Committee for the Elimination of Racial Discrimination approved a resolution condemning caste or descent-based discrimination.

-In February, 2023, Seattle became the first city in the United States to ban discrimination based on caste.
+In February 2023, Seattle became the first city in the United States to explicitly ban discrimination based on caste.

+California Senate Bill 403

+In 2023, California State Senator Aisha Wahab introduced SB 403, a bill that would have made California the first state in the nation to include caste in the list of legally protected categories against discrimination.
+The bill defined caste as “an individual's perceived position in a system of social stratification on the basis of inherited status”, which could be determined by several factors including the “inability or restricted ability to alter inherited status; socially enforced restrictions on marriage, private and public segregation, and discrimination; and social exclusion on the basis of perceived status.”
+SB 403 added caste to existing anti-discrimination protections in selling goods and services, housing, employment, and public education.
+The bill did not mention a specific ethnicity or religion.
+The bill was supported by some Dalit rights groups.
+The bill was opposed by some Hindu organizations, who claimed the bill was unnecessary and unfairly singled out Hindu Americans.

+The state legislature approved the bill, but it was vetoed by Governor Gavin Newsom, who wrote that pre-existing anti-discrimination laws already prohibited caste discrimination.

 Studies on caste in the United States

 The oppressed castes of South Asia, known as Dalits, form 1.5% of all Indian immigrants to the United States, according to a University of Pennsylvania study carried out in 2003.
 The 'high' or 'dominant' castes make up more than 90% of Indian migrants as per a study in 2016.

+A study done under Carnegie Endowment for International Peace reported that 47% of Hindu respondents identified with a caste; the remaining 53% do not identify with any caste group.
+In the words of the researchers, the majority do not identify with caste, and this is much more so for American-born Hindu Americans.
+Of those that identified with a caste, roughly 1 percent each identified with scheduled caste (dalit) and scheduled tribe (adivasi) categories.